Check out e-books, audiobooks and magazines online. The Library added more choices to reduce the holds queue.

 For social service needs including housing, physical and mental health, food and more please call 211 for assistance.

-Greater Tacoma Community Foundation is updating their community page with a variety information for of audiences including children, immigrants and refugees.
+Greater Tacoma Community Foundation is updating its community page with a variety information for audiences including children, immigrants and refugees.

 Local and reliable information about the Coronavirus/COVID-19.

 Multicare is offering this through their MultiCare Virtual Care

 RapidResponseSouthSound.com Tacoma-Pierce County Chamber of Commerce resource with expert guidance for South Sound employers to help businesses comply with frequently changing rules and regulations.